viscommworkshop/viscommworkshop.github.io/index.md

 - Are there certain visualization techniques (like “chart junk”) that are particularly helpful for communication?
 How well do they work in concert?
 - What tools do practitioners need to help them build visualizations for communication?
 What are typical practitioner workflows, and which parts of them are most challenging?
 - Which application areas are still emerging for communicative visualization, and how should visualization respond to them?
 How would the success of new tools be measured?
+- What new lessons about visualization for communication are being revealed by the Covid-19 pandemic?
+For example, should physical distancing and economic disruption change communicative visualizations?

 We particularly encourage contributors to address and illustrate issues like these with visual case studies that demonstrate the success or failure of communicative visualization projects in data journalism, public health and more.
 Our goal is to consider a broad range of examples and learn from their design decisions and process.